dgaydukov/cert-ocpjp11/files/ocpjp11.md

     return i/2;
 }
 ```
-compiler may think that this `if` condition may never happen and compile without it, but at some point we may come to this, so hotspot would deoptimize
-basically remove compiled code and start interpreting code. you can see it by enable `-XX:+TraceDeoptimization`
+compiler may think that this `if` condition may never happen and compile without it, but at some point we may come to this, so hotspot would deoptimize, basically remove compiled code and start interpreting code. you can see it by enable `-XX:+TraceDeoptimization`
 x86 assemble - family of backward-compatible languages based on intel8088 cpu from 1972, based on short commands for register names.
 Many compilers produce assemble as intermediate language before turning it into machine code
 There are 2 main syntax types: